jpbot/aix_scripts/AIX_Notes.md

 AIX Password Change
 -------------------
-When changing passwords for users which do not login with a terminal run 'pwdadm -c {userid}' to clear the reset password flag.
+When changing passwords for users which do not login with a terminal run `pwdadm -c {userid}` to clear the reset password flag.